Model-independent constraints on generalized FLRW consistency relations with bootstrap-based symbolic regression: Diagnostic consistency relations: Numerical constraints with real data II

 While it is easy to implement a mathematical $\rm Loss + Penalty\times Complexity$ criteria for PySR output, this is not the case for the output from cp3-bench where multiple algorithms are used, each providing results in different formats.
 Although cp3-bench provides a uniform mse measure for the ``best fit'' expressions selected by each algorithm, it does not provide a uniform measure of complexity (and the measures provided by each algorithm are not all the same).

 Fig. \ref{fig:Hp_criteria} shows the reconstructed $\mathcal{H}'$.
 The two reconstructions from criteria sets 1 and 2 are very similar, but the uncertainty band is visibly broader at high redshifts when using criteria set 2.
 Selection criteria set 3 clearly leads to a different uncertainty band.
 The difference is not as big as one might expect based on the very different family of functions obtained by this set of selection criteria which e.g. led to 2.5 \% of the selected expressions to be pathological, being undefined in parts of the considered redshift region.
 The impact of these expressions is most easily seen in the appearance of spikes in the uncertainty bands.
+We furthermore see that even the ``straight''/non-oscillatory part of the uncertainty band obtained with criteria set 3 is shifted a small amount compared to the uncertainty bands of two other criteria set.
+This emphasizes that different selection criteria affects the resulting constraints as we also see for the constraints discussed below.

 Since the reconstructed $\mathcal{H}$ are very similar, we do not show them here.
 We similarly find only small differences in the reconstructed $\mathcal{M}$ for which the results are all very similar to those reported in the previous section and which we therefore omit here.
 Instead, we move on to show the resulting constraints on $\mathcal{C}$ in Fig. \ref{fig:C_criteri}.
 In this case, a scrutinization of the close-ups show that the uncertainty bands are slightly broader when using criteria set 2 than criteria set 1, and we see a clear difference for selection criteria 3, where the FLRW expectation lies within the $2\sigma$ uncertainty band for larger redshift intervals than when using the two other, more subjective, criteria.